How much do you charge?

 On our projects, typically students will commit 12 hours a week for 6 or 10 weeks.
 In teams of 6, large amounts of work can be achieved and delivered to our clients.
 However, commitment can be flexible - if you require a more significant time investment, this can be arranged accordingly.

 What resources does HC have access to?

-HC has a base of 190 students and growing.
+HC has a base of over 400 students and growing.
 We have mentors from several Universities, and access to workshops, 3D printers, laser cutters and various software licenses.

 Can HC offer recruitment opportunities?

 HC can facilitate an engagement between clients and students that can extend beyond the scope of the project, extending into internships or graduate jobs later on.